Costinteo/osds-lab/lab1/README.md

 **[Q4]**: Can you identify the arguments of a function call in the disassembly?

 Now that we know about the calling convention, let's play with it.
 With a debugger, you can choose to change whatever registers you want, whenever you want.
-Using the `set` command in `gdb`, try calling a function that isn't called in `ex3.c`, with arguments chosen by you.
+Using ONLY the `set` command in `gdb`, try calling a function that isn't called in `ex3.c`, with arguments chosen by you.
 Make it obvious that you chose the arguments.

 **[Q5]**: Did you get a `SIGSEGV` in `printf()`?
 What causes it? `pwndbg` hints at the reason.